mauroalderete/pkgsite-local-live/README.md

 `pkgsite-local-live` has all the potential to grow further.
 Here are some of the upcoming features planned (not in any order),

-- ✔️ Liverelaod.
-Any change in your go files will show updating in your browser.
+- ✔️ Filter modules to load.
+You will can filter the modules that you want to load by pkgsite instance using a yaml file configure.
-- ✔️ Auto-scan modules.
-Only you will need to configure a volume with your workspace and all go modules will be loaded.
+- ✔️ Index.
+You will can enable a index in the home page to view all modules loaded and visit to speedly.

 # :hammer: How to Set up `pkgsite-local-live` for Development?